SheikhMizan/C-Programs/README.md

 7. Write a program that asks the user to enter the amount of money they want to save and the interest rate (as a percentage), and then calculates and displays the number of years it will take to reach their savings goal.

+Solution 8 - 15
+AProgram that takes the x and y coordinates of a point as input and prints the quadrant of the point.
+A Program to check if a year is Leap Year or not
+A Program to input any character and check whether it is the alphabet, digit, or special character.
+A Program which checks whether a character vowel or consonant A Program to input week number and print weekday. (switch-case) A Program to input a student's mark (out of 100) and print the corresponding grade. (switch-case)

+Grading scheme
+A: 90-100
+B: 80-89
+C: 70-79
+D: 60-69
+F: less than 60